noon92/luckfox/usbconfig.md

 </ul>
 <p>For timezone, use a timezone as it appears in <a href="https://en.wikipedia.org/wiki/List_of_tz_database_time_zones">the tz database</a>.</p>
 </blockquote>
 <p>To apply your configuration, reboot the Femtofox with the USB drive plugged in.
-No other USB drives can be plugged in at the same time.</p>
+No other USB drives can be plugged in at the same time.<br>
+<br></p>
 <h3 id="boot-codes">Boot codes</h3>
 <p>When the Femtofox is finished booting, it will blink its User LED (see below) in a pattern which can be used to gather info on its status or help diagnose issues.<br>
 <img src="https://github.com/noon92/femtofox/blob/main/leds.png" alt="LEDs"></p>